dune-mirrors/dune-testtools/doc/sphinx/quickstartdune.rst

 Many times we don't only want to check exit codes of our tests to decide whether they passed or failed.
 That's why with ``dune-testtools`` you can easily wrap your executable and perform more elaborate result checking or execution. ``dune-testtools`` already provides a number of useful :ref:`wrappers <thewrappers>`.
-With a little knowledge of python it is also easy to write your own wrapper.
+With a little knowledge of Python it is also easy to write your own wrapper.
 We want to demonstrate the use of wrappers here briefly.